rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 **Expertise.** Choose a number of skills equal to you intelligence modifier (min 1).
 Before performing a non-attack roll with one of those skills, you may spend 1PM to add your intelligence modifier to the roll.
 At levels 6, 10, 14 and 18 you chose another skill, and can spend +1PM, and the total added to the roll equals the MP cost times your intelligence modifier.

+**DEFENSIVE BASE FEATURE.** +Dodge when using steps. maybe something more (additional movespeed?).
+TEMP: +3 (+2 se usando armadura) Dodge até início do próximo turno na primeira vez que vc gastar passos no turno.

 **UTILITY BASE FEATURE.** some performance bonus or something. probably something for social rolls too.

-**DEFENSIVE BASE FEATURE.** +Dodge when using steps. maybe something more (additional movespeed?).
-TEMP: +2 Dodge até início do próximo turno na primeira vez que vc gastar passos no turno.

 ### Dancer Feats
 Beginning at level 2, every time you gain a level in Dancer you gain a Dancer Feat.
 You may instead of a Dancer feat take a Specialist or General Feat of your choice.